tuliooassis/react-chat/README.md

   - Add a user with random username and default password `123456`
   - Delete a specific user (in progress)

+### Next Steps
+- Login validation
+- Store the XMPP client session
+- Send messages with any texts

 Tip: you can update the available data by clicking on the update button

 ### Running the application